wp-plugins/robo-gallery/readme.txt

 = How to change quality of the gallery thumbnails? =

 Quality of the gallery thumbnails could be easily changed in gallery size option / thumbnails options / source

+= How to customize hover effect? =

+In gallery settings you can find hover type options.
+In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

 = How to change amount of images loading on gallery page? =